 Grasse again.
 No tampering, no tweaking.
 Pure sunshine.
 Fantastic.

 This picture of a street in Antibes was a bit of a conundrum for photographers.
-Even though it was taken at Sunset, the light was so intense that there was no way of get the sky exposed properly as well as the foreground.
+Even though it was taken at Sunset, the light was so intense that there was no way of getting the sky exposed properly as well as the foreground.
 I had to underexpose the whole picture and manually reveal the shadows.
 In this kind of situations, a pro DSLR is quite handy.

 Even at night there was something about the light there and the ambience.